|

 1990 elections which brought Aristide to power for the first

-“Martelly cannot even hold an honest Carnaval,”
+time.“Martelly cannot even hold an honest Carnaval,”

 quipped Moïse, referring to how the president illegitimately